For many people, getting organized is one of those items that remains on the top of their priority pile but never actually gets ticked off.

 To start, all you need is a notebook, pen, and ruler.
-While many bullet journalers have their go-to picks — Leuchtturm1917 and Scribbles That Matter notebooks, Sharpie Art and Paper Mate Flair felt-tip pens, clear and stainless steel rulers by Westcott, for example — bullet journaling doesn’t require fancy-pants stationary.
+While many bullet journalers have their go-to picks — Leuchtturm1917 and Scribbles That Matter notebooks, Sharpie Art and Paper Mate Flair felt-tip pens, clear and stainless steel rulers by Westcott, for example — bullet journaling doesn’t require fancy-pants stationery.
 What matters is scoping out the tools that you feel will work best for you.

 Set up your bullet journal

 It’s hard to believe, but setting up a bullet journal only takes about five minutes.
 The following four modules (sections) serve as your framework:

 - Index.
 This is the table of contents for your bullet journal.
 Simply label the first few pages as “Index.”
 As you set up the rest of your journal — numbering the pages as you go along — you can add the names of your entries into your index to make everything easier to find.

 - Future log.
 The future log appears on the next blank spread (two side-by-side pages) in your notebook.
 It’s in this section that you write down important deadlines, events, and goals you’d like to make happen in the upcoming months.
 Divide these pages into thirds, and you’ve got six blocks to represent the next six months.
 You can map out your future log as far in advance as you’d like.
 Once you’re done, number these pages and add them to your index.

 - Monthly log/task list.
 To create your monthly log, go to the next available spread.
 On the left page, write the month at the top and list the number of days in that month down the side.
 Next to the dates, write the first letter of the day that each falls on.
 Label the right page “Task List,” and use this page to map out a general overview of what you’d like to accomplish that month.
 Next, number these pages and add them to your index.